zeroasiccorp/umi/README.md

 #### 3.2.2 Message Byte Order

-Request and response messages consist of CMD, DA, SA, and DATA fields.
+Request and response messages are packed together in the following order:
-The byte ordering of a message is shown in the table below.

 |                  |MSB-1:160|159:96|95:32|31:0|
 |------------------|:-------:|:----:|:---:|:--:|